alifar76/TFMicrobiome/README.md

 Other models will be implemented soon.

-It's interested to notes the SVM, CNN and Gradient Boosting are giving almost identical performance.
+It's interesting to note that SVM, CNN and Gradient Boosting are giving almost identical performance.
 Experimentation with parameter tuning needs to be done more.